Teacher Scholarship Program

-Individualized Daily Reading Libraries are made up of sixteen 15-book sets (nonfiction, fiction, and easy, on-level, and challenging) for a total of 240 books at each grade level from kindergarten to sixth grade.
-Book sets may be flexibly purchased in order to create custom libraries for the specific needs of your classroom (more or less challenging texts, more or less nonfiction, etc.).
+Individualized Daily Reading (IDR) Libraries are made up of sixteen 15-book sets — nonfiction, fiction, and easy, on-level, and challenging — for a total of 240 books at each grade level from kindergarten to sixth grade.
+Book sets may be flexibly purchased in order to create custom libraries for the specific needs of your classroom — more or less challenging texts, more or less nonfiction, etc.

-High quality trade books spanning a range of genres, including contemporary and historical fiction, mystery, humor, graphic novels, science fiction, biography/memoir, sports, animals, social studies, and science
+High-quality trade books span a range of genres, including contemporary and historical fiction, mystery, humor, graphic novels, science fiction, biography/memoir, sports, animals, social studies, and science:

-Books at a variety of levels are the key to successful and empowering IDR.
+A rich, engaging, and diverse selection of books is the key to successful and empowering IDR.
 Collaborative Classroom Individualized Daily Reading library books are leveled with the Fountas and Pinnel Leveling System and the Lexile Framework so that teachers can support students in making appropriate “just right” choices.
 Guided Reading and Lexile levels are provided with the books whenever they are available.

 The content and structure of the IDR libraries was developed with the expertise of classroom teachers, children’s librarians, and curriculum developers.